regruss/regruss/README.md

 - 😄
 -->

-- 🔭 I’m currently working on a tool for data extraction and analysis of Oil and Gas Lease contracts.
+- 🔭 I’m currently working on a tool for data extraction and analysis Clinical Trial Agreements.
+        - Check out a demo of my tool here: <a href- "https://contract-data-demo.streamlit.app/">
 - 🌱 I’m currently enhancing my knowledge of Natural Language Processing
 - 💬 Ask me about Golf or anything sports
 - 📫 How to reach me: regruss@gmail.com